-In this paper, I have shown that Lakhota presents an example of a three-way contrast ([e], [a], [e]~[a]) that can be neatly described using archiphonemes or underspecification.
+In this chapter, I have shown that Lakhota presents an example of a three-way contrast ([e], [a], $[e] \sim [a]$ ) that can be neatly described using archiphonemes or underspecification.
 This analysis is also supported by other facts in the language, since it can explain the co-occurrence of final vowel alternations and non-final reduplication.
 However, under this analysis, learners should always posit URs that produce "valid" paradigms, with the same set of properties as existing paradigms.
 This prediction is disproved by subsequent historical changes in Lakhota, which have resulted in the creation of two new paradigm types, inconsistent with any UR in the old system.
 These changes are puzzling not only because they have created novel paradigm types, but also because they have been asymmetrical: they have affected only verbs originally ending in invariant /a/.
-In section 4, I showed that by restricting learners to choosing a UR that matches a single surface form, and using the strategy of selecting the most informative part of the paradigm as the UR, we predict exactly these two errors and no others.
+In section 5.3, I showed that by restricting learners to choosing a UR that matches a single surface form, and using the strategy of selecting the most informative part of the paradigm as the UR, we predict exactly these two errors and no others.

-If this analysis of Lakhota is correct, then the requirement that URs must obey the single surface base restriction has widespread implications for phonological analysis.
-In particular, it calls into question an assumption that dates back at least to Bloomfield and Trubetzkoy, that speakers may respond to patterns of alternation by setting up lexical representations with abstract phonemes that are unlike any surface realization.
 A consequence of this restriction is that learners are unable to capture certain generalizations about their language, such as the fact that ablaut and final reduplication are predictably linked with one another, since this cannot be deduced on the basis of any single form in the paradigm.
 It does allow them to capture other generalizations that the underspecification analysis does not allow, however, such as the fact that verbs that end in -a in suffixed forms tend to have -e in unsuffixed forms, and also tend to have penultimate reduplication.
-The historical evidence shows that these are in fact the generalizations that speakers have seized on and extended over time.
+The historical evidence shows that these are in fact the generalizations that have been extended over time.